On holdingsomething real.

 A gold coin sitting in your desk drawer is the smallest working institution in the world.
 It has one employee — you — and it doesn’t keep minutes.

 Physical metal, held under your own name and in your own hands, is a different kind of thing altogether.
 It isn’t a claim.
 It isn’t a promise.
 It doesn’t depend on a counterparty’s cash flow or a custodian’s solvency.
-It’s there — in a weight and purity that doesn’t need anyone’s ongoing attention.
+It’s there— in a weight and purity that doesn’t need anyone’s ongoing attention.
 That’s ownership in the oldest sense: the thing itself, held by you.
 Gold won’t make you rich overnight, and it won’t pay dividends.
-What it will do is sit quietly on your balance sheet, answering to no one, long after the latest crisis has a name.
+What it will do is sit quietly on your balance sheet, answering to no one, long after the latest cycle has a name.

 Most of the people who come to us aren’t suspicious of the financial system.
 They’ve done well inside it, and they understand how it works.
 They don’t want an exit.
 What they want is a small, uncorrelated corner of their holdings that answers to nothing and no one — a backstop against the kind of headlines that arrive without warning.